 This course is the second half of Intermediate French.
 The course will work to continue to develop skills in listening, speaking, reading and writing, including reading from selections on Francophone culture.
+Students may choose the honors option for this course.
 Class: 4 hours per week.
 Prerequisites: FREN 111 and 112, or two years of high school French, or permission of instructor.
 (Sp) 4 credits